muratk5n/thirdwave/en/README.md

 ---

-One theory is UAE, SA ave no more capacity.
-It is more likely they have capacity but are not utilizing it.
+One theory is UAE, SA have no more capacity.
+It is more likely they have the capacity, but are not utilizing it.

 ---